epfl-si/jahia2wp/docs/HOWTOs/CREATE_A_CRONJOB.md

 ## Listing logs for a job

-our accéder aux logs, vous devez d'abord identifier sur quel pod votre cronjob tourne, Ensuite, utilisez `oc logs <pod>`:
+In order to access the logs, you first need to know which pod runs your job.
+Once you know it, use the command `oc logs <pod>`:

     $ oc get pods
     NAME                                       READY     STATUS             RESTARTS   AGE